-Sexual harassment and other forms of sexual violence in public spaces are an everyday occurrence for women and girls around the world — in urban and rural areas, in developed and developing countries.
+Sexual harassment and other forms of sexual violence in public spaces are an everyday occurrence for women and girls worldwide — in urban and rural areas and in developed and developing countries.

-Safe City for women and girls is one of UN Women’s Global Flagship Initiatives to promote safe public spaces for women and girls.
-Cities participating in this initiative commit to ensuring that women and girls are socially, economically and politically empowered in public spaces that are free from sexual harassment and other forms of sexual violence.
-Data, policies, investments and advocacy are essential components of comprehensive strategies to prevent and respond to sexual violence against women.
-Strategies include four closely integrated categories of interventions implemented by local and national authorities, grassroots women/women’s organizations and other community partners.
-In Asia-Pacific, the Safe Cities Initiative is implemented in Dili, Ho Chi Minh City, Jakarta, Lahore City, Metro Manila, New Delhi and Port Moresby.
+Safe Cities for women and girls is one of UN Women’s Global Flagship Initiatives to promote safe public spaces for women and girls.
+Cities participating in this initiative commit to ensuring that women and girls are socially, economically, and politically empowered in public spaces free from sexual harassment and other forms of sexual violence.
+Data, policies, investments, and advocacy are essential components of comprehensive strategies to prevent and respond to sexual violence against women.
+Plans include four closely integrated categories of interventions implemented by local and national authorities, grassroots women/women’s organisations, and other community partners.
+In Asia-Pacific, the Safe Cities Initiative is implemented in Dili, Ho Chi Minh City, Jakarta, Lahore City, Metro Manila, New Delhi, and Port Moresby.

 Through the Port Moresby Safe City Programme, new measures are improving women’s safety and ability to make a living.
-These started with the formation of women vendors’ associations, which have been instrumental in identifying threats and developing measures to reduce them.
-Taking on leadership roles has empowered women to voice their needs – and to ensure that interventions are gender responsive.
+These started with forming women vendors’ associations, which have been instrumental in identifying threats and developing measures to reduce them.
+Taking on leadership roles has empowered women to voice their needs – and to ensure that interventions are gender-responsive.

-Gerehu Market in Port Moresby was selected as the first market to pioneer the Safe City Programme, after a scoping study identified it as a priority, given challenges with sexual and other forms of violence against women.
-The programme has since renovated market stalls, provided clean drinking water, improved sanitation and the design of toilets, and built a playground for the young children who accompany many women vendors.
-Lighting was improved and fences that isolated areas of the market were torn down.
-New police posts were created and police, market controllers and security guards were trained on preventing and responding to violence against women.
+Gerehu Market in Port Moresby was selected as the first market to pioneer the Safe City Programme after a scoping study identified it as a priority, given challenges with sexual and other forms of violence against women.
+The programme has since renovated market stalls, provided clean drinking water, improved sanitation, and the design of toilets, and built a playground for the young children who accompany many women vendors.
+Lighting was improved, and fences that isolated market areas were torn down.
+New police posts were created, and police, market controllers and security guards were trained in preventing and responding to violence against women.
 A cashless method for vendors to pay their market fees through their mobile phones cuts illegal requests for payments, and funds are used to maintain the market’s infrastructure and services.
-Additional support comes from the recent introduction of training to help women run their businesses more efficiently, and access loans and credit.
+Additional support comes from the recent introduction of training to help women run their businesses more efficiently and access loans and credit.

-In 2019, the national legislation, “Safe Spaces Act” was passed, recognizing and defining gender-based sexual harassment in public spaces, and imposing penalties and sanctions.
+In 2019, the national legislation “Safe Spaces Act” was passed, recognising and defining gender-based sexual harassment in public spaces, and imposing penalties and sanctions.

-- Technology is now expanding the popular reach of the programme in Quezon City.
-A hackathon – a computer programming challenge – mobilized 56 hackers to produce novel mobile technology solutions to sexual harassment and violence against women and girls in public spaces.
+- Technology is now expanding the widespread reach of the programme in Quezon City.
+A computer programming challenge hackathon mobilised 56 hackers to produce novel mobile technology solutions to sexual harassment and violence against women and girls in public spaces.

 - In Quezon City, two community-based youth theatre advocacy groups comprising 30 youth perform plays that address victim-blaming attitudes, promote active bystander behaviour and encourage women and girls to claim their rights.